 In a chainsaw, the bar or chain oil is used between the chain and the guide bar.
 It provides a thin oil coating between the metallic surfaces and avoids metal-to-metal contact.
 It also increases traction by keeping the chain attached to the bar.

-The majority of chainsaws use two-stroke engines.
-These engines, unlike four-stroke engines, do not have a separate oil reservoir.
-The engine oil must be combined with the gas before being put into the gas tank.
-This combination keeps engine components like the piston from rubbing against the cylinder walls by forming an oil coating between the two surfaces.
+This combination keeps engine components like the piston from rubbing against the cylinder walls by forming an oil coating between the surfaces.
 A four-stroke engine will have a separate oil tank.
 Similar to a car, you should check and add oil when needed.

 When an engine is used without oil, the lack of lubrication raises its temperature considerably.
-Furthermore, sliding friction between the piston and the cylinder could lead to harming it and even lead to piston seizure.
-This is a condition when the piston gets jammed in the cylinder, and the crankshaft doesn’t rotate.
-Piston seizure marks an end to an engine’s lifespan, and replacement is the only option.
+Furthermore, sliding friction between the piston and the cylinder could harm it and even lead to a seizure.

 When Should I Oil My Chainsaw?

-The frequency of adding oil to your chainsaw’s bar and chain oil tank depends on the use and operating conditions.
-I always recommend filling the oil reservoir after each refilling of the gas tank.
+The frequency of oil addition to your chainsaw’s bar and chain oil tank depends on its use and operating conditions.
+I always recommend filling the oil reservoir after refilling the gas tank.
 If you have a two-stroke gas engine, oil is added to the gas.
-Electric chainsaws only have a chain oil reservoir.
-Four-stroke gas engines will have an oil reservoir that needs to be checked regularly.

-Before using your chainsaw, make sure you check the oil tank to determine that the amount of lubricant lasts the entire session.
 Typically, the bar oil lasts as long as the fuel in the tank.
 Hence, consider refilling your oil reservoir every time you add gas.
 This can help you keep track of oil changes.
 However, the oil consumption can vary depending on the use.
-In the case of a cordless chainsaw, I recommend checking it when you replace or recharge the batteries.

 Nowadays, most chainsaws come with adjustable oilers that can control the oil flow rate to the bar.
 In this way, you can manually adjust the amount of oil that should go to the bar and chain and control the oil consumption.
 Just ensure that you never use your chainsaw with an empty oil tank.

-What happens if you Run your Chainsaw without Bar Oil?
+What happens if you run your Chainsaw without Bar Oil?

 After a while, a chainsaw that hasn’t been adequately lubricated with bar oil will start to run poorly and eventually stop working.
-Sawdust/dust accumulates in the guide bar rails as a result of normal chainsaw usage.
-The dust will clog up on the saw, making cutting harder.
+Sawdust/dust accumulates in the guide bar rails due to normal chainsaw usage.
+The dust will clog up the saw, making cutting harder.

 It can also cause dirt to become trapped in the teeth of your saw, impeding its rotation.
 In some cases, the clogging can cause saw kickbacks.
 The primary function of bar oil is to keep the saw chain lubricated while in use.
-Without oil, your guide bar will wear out much faster and eventually will fail.
-In addition, bar oil keeps the chain cooler while in use, preventing it from overheating and burning.
+Without oil, your guide bar will wear out much faster and eventually fail.

-A chain that runs badly can increase the strain on the engine.
-This can lead to overheating the chainsaw engine and can cause piston-cylinder damage.
 I’ve seen too many instances where the engine shut down due to overheating.
 Even if the chainsaw does not break, the heat is sufficient to score the cylinder wall.
-The potential of kickbacks is also increased by poor lubrication of the bar oil.
+The potential for kickbacks is also increased by poor lubrication of the bar oil.

-• Enough oil supply: Make sure your bar oil tank is never empty.
+- Enough oil supply: Make sure your bar oil tank is never empty.
 Never use your chainsaw without bar oil.
 In case you run out, utilize alternatives.

-• Use replacements if you run out: You can also buy lubricants that can substitute bar oil and allow your saw to run for short periods without actual bar oil, such as WD-40, cooking spray oil, or vegetable oil.
+- Use replacements if you run out: You can also buy lubricants that can substitute bar oil and allow your saw to run for short periods without actual bar oil, such as WD-40, cooking spray oil, or vegetable oil.

 Is Chainsaw Bar oil the same as Motor oil?

 Due to its stickiness, bar oil tends to stay on the chain for a longer duration.
-Motor oils fly off the chain more easily.
+Motor oils fly off the chain more efficiently.
 You would need to check and fill your bar oil tank more often if motor oil is used instead.

-I would say that motor oil does provide enough lubrication, but it possesses a slightly higher viscosity which is not ideal for use in a chainsaw.
+I would say that motor oil does provide enough lubrication.

+However, it possesses a slightly higher viscosity, which is not ideal for use in a chainsaw.
 Thicker oils tend to create viscous friction, which causes unnecessary heating up of the chain.
-Furthermore, it tends to attract dirt more easily, clogging up the bar’s groove and chain rails.
+Furthermore, it attracts dirt more easily, clogging up the bar’s groove and chain rails.

 What can I use instead of Chainsaw Oil?